Guidelines for the BrokerCheck Dispute Process

 If the documentation is not sufficient, FINRA, in certain cases, will contact the entity that reported the disputed information (the reporting entity) to CRD and request verification that the information is accurate in content and presentation.
 FINRA will defer to the reporting entity about whether the disputed information is accurate.
 If the reporting entity acknowledges that the information is not accurate, FINRA will change the information, as appropriate, based on the information provided by the reporting entity.
 If the reporting entity confirms that the information being disputed is accurate in content and presentation, or the reporting entity no longer exists or is otherwise unable to verify the accuracy of the information, FINRA will not change the information.

 After the Investigation

 Once the investigation is concluded, FINRA will notify the eligible party in writing that the investigation resulted in a determination that:

-- the information is inaccurate or not accurately presented and has been updated, modified or deleted;
+- the information has been updated, modified or deleted;

-- the information is accurate in content and presentation and no changes have been made; or
+- the information is accurate in content and no changes have been made; or

-- the accuracy of the information or its presentation could not be verified and no changes have been made.
+- the accuracy of the information could not be verified and no changes have been made.

 In addition, FINRA will remove the dispute notation from the eligible party’s BrokerCheck report.